eduard-keilmann/eduard-keilmann.github.io/about_me.md

 />I studied physics (Bachelor and Master of Science) at the University of Mainz, specializing in (theoretical) particle physics.
 When I started my Ph.D. at the University of Cologne, I began to focus more intensively on astrophysics, in particular star formation and the dynamics of the interstellar medium (ISM).

-In addition to playing the piano, I am also involved in bookbinding, which is a very calming activity that produces a beautiful result.
+In addition to playing the piano, I am also into bookbinding, which is a very calming activity that produces a beautiful result.
 I am also interested in footbal and hiking.
 On this page you will find a few impressions of my hiking activities.
 The pictures range from trips to cities like Vienna to places like the Zugspitze (highest mountain in Germany), a hike to and around the 100m Effelsberg radio telescope, or the Yosemite national park, Arches, and the Grand Canyon.

 <img
   src="/assets/IMG_3139_ich.png"